kavithahk-1706/DSA-Log/progress.md

         - Use StringBuilder for lesser TC -> convert to String using .toString()
         - Use Arrays.toString(arr) to display arrays
         - .length for arrays, .length() for strings, and .size() for ArrayList
+        - Use .toString() to print an array (primitive).
+ArrayLists can be printed directly.

     - Note(s) to self:
         - You did well today.
 Please be proud of yourself more often.
 And get some   sleep if you don't wanna look like a raccoon tomorrow <3